soloidx/test_ml_task/README.md

-# WORK IN PROGRESS: I have pending these Items:

-- Increase coverage (currently 43%)
-- Better documentation in this page
-- Docker support for client / server

 # Test Task

 Many photographers have been taking images of birds and wondering what kind of bird it actually is.